WEBSITES & BLOGS

 Are you looking to have a better understanding as to how your past experiences, especially those that resulted in trauma, shaped who you are today?

-Through their deeply personal conversations, in this book, the co-authors of the book, Oprah & Dr. Bruce D. Perry explored exactly that.
+Through their deeply personal conversations, in What Happened to You?, the co-authors of the book, Oprah & Dr. Bruce D. Perry explored exactly that.

 Dr. Perry, one of the world’s leading experts on childhood and brain development, shares insights and guidance on how to shed a light on our trauma so that we can begin to heal and force a brighter future for ourselves.